Babies born before week 37 of pregnancy are considered preterm. Preterm babies face a higher risk for one or more complications after delivery.

 RDS tends to be less severe in babies whose mothers received steroid treatment before delivery.

 Fortunately, surfactant is now artificially produced and can be given to babies if doctors suspect they are not yet making surfactant on their own.
 Most of these babies also need extra oxygen and support from a ventilator.

-Babies with RDS sometimes develop a complication known as a pneumothorax.
+Babies with RDS sometimes develop a complication known as a pneumothorax, or collapsed lung.
 A pneumothorax can also develop in the absence of RDS.

 The pneumothorax can be drained by inserting a small needle into the chest.
-If the pneumothorax reaccumulates after being drained with a needle, a chest tube can be inserted between the ribs.
+If the pneumothorax accumulates again after being drained with a needle, a chest tube can be inserted between the ribs.